datacommonsorg/docsite/custom_dc/prepare_data.md

 Please check [Supported Date and Place Formats](https://datacommons.org/import/#supported-formats)

-## Check Data
+## Testing Data

-Before uploading Data into custom instance, make sure to run [Import Checker](https://github.com/datacommonsorg/import#using-import-tool) and make sure there is no format or other issues.
+Before uploading the data into custom instance, make sure to run [Import Checker](https://github.com/datacommonsorg/import#using-import-tool) and make sure there are no formatting or other issues.